jssteinberg/hackline.vim/README.md

 * Minimal mode flag for Vim professionals!
 (Sets `noshowmode` if on).
 * No themes available or needed---uses usual Vim highlight groups.
 Has good contrast for horizontal splits.
+* Adjusts statusline for smaller widths.
 * No icons or need for patched font.
-* Word count modules (from skyline.vim), nice for writers.
+* Word count modules (from skyline.vim).
-* Adjusts for narrow windows.
+* File size modules (from skyline.vim).

 Plugins integrations: